-4
+Figure 4: D1300379 aLIGO Pcal Tooling, Periscope Installation Entry Pad Assembly

-Transport Periscope Assembly entrance of A7 adapter
+Transport Periscope Assembly to entrance of A7 adapter

-remove wrapped ClassA periscope from wooden shipping crate outside VEA using engine hoist, fork lift with boom, or other suitable lifting device connected to lifting eye at top of periscope assembly.
+remove wrapped Class-A periscope assembly (D1200174) from wooden shipping crate outside VEA using an engine hoist, fork lift with boom, or other suitable lifting device connected to lifting eye at top of periscope assembly.

-remove external wrap, outside layer of two layers of CPstat (aka Ameristat), and move into VEA
+remove external wrapping, outside layer of two layers of CPstat (aka Ameristat), and move into VEA

 set on four-wheel dolly or some other suitable stand for transfer to VEA crane

-crane into cleanroom stationed over entrance to A7 adapter
+crane into cleanroom stationed over entrance to A7 adapter (A1 spool must be removed prior to this step)

-emove inner layer of CPstat and all foil wrapping& Bar & D1300237 Figure 5Assembly
+remove inner layer of CPstat and all UHV-foil wrapping

+install Periscope Stabilizing Slide & Bar (D1300245 & D1300237, see Figure 5) on the Periscope Assembly.

-crane into position on Installation Pad.
+crane into position on Installation Entry Pad Assy (D1300379).
 Note that periscope structure should be oriented such that the that eyebolt lifting fixture is on the side closest to the gate valve.

-remove lifting eye from top of Periscope .
+remove lifting eye from top of Pcal Periscope Assy (D1200174).
 Be careful when removing the foil that pieces don’t fall into the chamber and that the dowel pins that are retained by the foil don’t fall.